 Horse races were held near Wincanton in 1765 but not regularly until the 1890's when they were held on the course at Hatherleigh.
-In 1893 Grand National rules were adopted and it became the setting of the earliest steeeplechases ever held in the 19th century, before even Cheltenham an Aylesbury.
+In 1893 Grand National rules were adopted and it became the setting of the earliest steeeplechases ever held in the 19th century, before even Cheltenham and Aylesbury.
 When the lease of the Hatherleigh course expired in 1925 the company purchased Kingwell Farm in Charlton Musgrove and the first race took place in 1927 at the new racecourse.
 During the Second World War it was commandeered by the military authorities.
-Today Wincanton races draw large very crowds.
+Today Wincanton races draw very large crowds.

 Revitalising Yoga Class

 at CMMH 7 - 8.30pm

 Access Instructions for CM Community Defibrillator